nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Adding a Session while all Clients are being shown.

     1. Test case: `sadd g/Machoman Gym ex/Endurance at/29/09/2020 1600 t/120` <br>
-       Expected: Session is added to the list, and it is shown in order. <br>
+       Expected: Session is added to the list. <br>
        Details of the added Session shown in the status message.

     1. Other incorrect Add Session commands to try:
         `sadd g/machoman ex/endurance at/29/09/2020 t/120` (wrong date format), <br>
         `sadd g/machoman ex/endurance at/29/09/2020 1600 t/0` (invalid duration) <br>
-       Expected: Session is not added.
+       Expected: Session is not added. <br>
        Error details are shown in the status message.

 ### 6.6 Editing a Session

 1. Editing a Session while all Sessions are being shown.

-   1. Prerequisites: Multiple Sessions in the list can be viewed on the right panel of the GUI.
+   1. Prerequisites: There should be at least 1 Session in the Session List.

    1. Test case: `sedit 1 g/Machoman at/29/09/2020 1600 t/120` <br>
       Expected: First Session's gym location and timing is edited. <br>